 Topics Electives

-Courses that could substitute for CM 700 in consultation with advisor:
+Courses that may substitute for CM 700 (select in consultation with advisor):

-FSHN 650ARecent Developments in Human Nutrition: Protein, Vitamins, and Minerals2
+FSHN 650ARecent Developments in Human Nutrition: Topics in Community Nutrition2

 FSHN 650BRecent Developments in Human Nutrition: Carbohydrates, Lipids, and Energy2